The Legend of the Koh-I-Noor

 The Mountain of Light

 In 1830, the diamond made its way back to India, carried by Shuja Shah, the then recently deposed Afghan ruler.
 He arrived in Lahore and begged the Maharaja to help him win back his throne in Afganistan.
 It is said that to the astonishment of Maharaja Ranjit Singh, Shuja refused to offer the Koh-I-Noor as part of the deal, and then Ranjit Singh hit Shuja several times with his shoe and threatened to kill him before the diamond was finally handed over and as a result, the Kingdom of Afghanistan was won back for the grateful Shuja Shah.

 The Koh-I-Noor in Britain

-In 1850 the British thought it fitting that the new Maharaja, Duleep Singh, should personally present the Koh-I-Noor diamond to Queen Victoria, after which it became the centre piece of 'the Great Exhibition' staged in Hyde Park, London, which displayed the large diamond in full public view.
+In 1850 the British thought it fitting that the new Maharaja, Duleep Singh, should personally present the Koh-I-Noor diamond to Queen Victoria, after which it became the center piece of 'the Great Exhibition' staged in Hyde Park, London, which displayed the large diamond in full public view.

 In 1852, Prince Albert ordered for the diamond to be re-cut, reducing it to its current weight of 105 carats, and increasing its brilliance, soon after which it was set in a royal tiara with over 2000 other diamonds.

 The Koh-I-Noor currently resides with the rest of the crown jewels, set in a crown created in 1937 for the coronation of the then Empress of India, Elizabeth, who would later be known as the Queen Mother.

 The Continuing Battle of the Koh-I-Noor

 Despite the curse and gruesome history, both Afghanistan and India claim to have lost the diamond illegally and continue to fight for its return.
 During Queen Elizabeth's state visit to India in 1997, marking 50 years of Indian independence, many people protested that the diamond should be returned, including some Indian MPs.